How To Remove Someone from a Text Message Group on the iPhone

 If you want to remove someone from a text message group on the iPhone, it is easier than you might think in iMessage.
 If you’re using iMessage group message and someone no longer belongs in the group, it isn’t completely impossible to remove them from future communications.

 This tutorial will walk you through how to remove users, add users, mute groups, and how to handle trolls in your group.

 Remove Someone From Text Message Group In iMessage

 Even if you’re not being trolled, being added to a particularly active group can be an inconvenience.
 Whatever your reasons for wanting to remove someone from a text message group, it’s easy to do on the iPhone, even if the controls are a little hidden.

 Just keep in mind that everyone in the group chat needs to be using iMessage (blue chat bubbles); this won’t work with regular SMS or MMS group chats (green chat bubbles).
 You also need at least three other people in the group chat (four people total) for the Remove option to appear.

 You will not see the ‘Remove’ option if:

-- There are less than four total members in your group message.
+- There are less than three total members in your group message.